1998–99 NFL playoffs: AFC: Jacksonville Jaguars 25, New England Patriots 10

 In the third quarter, Patriots quarterback Scott Zolak managed to spark a rally.
 First he led New England 85 yards, including a 21-yard completion to Troy Brown on third and 9, on a drive that consumed 8:48 off the clock and ended with a 1-yard touchdown run from Edwards.
 Their defense quickly forced a punt, and Brown returned it 17 yards to the Patriots 46-yard line, where the team proceeded to drive to the Jacksonville 9.
 Following a dropped pass by tight end Lovett Purnell on third down, Adam Vinatieri's 27-yard field goal cut it to 12–10.
 But on the Jaguars ensuing possession, Brunell threw a pass to receiver Jimmy Smith, who managed to break past cornerback Ty Law and make a 37-yard touchdown catch in the back of the end zone.
 After a punt from each team, Jacksonville defensive end Joel Smeenge forced a fumble while sacking Zolak that defensive end Tony Brackens recovered on the Patriots 25-yard line, setting up Hollis' third field goal.
 He added a fourth field goal to close out the scoring after the Patriots turned the ball over on downs deep in their own territory on their next possession.
 Then on New England's final play, Zolak was intercepted by safety Chris Hudson.

 This would be the Jags' only victory against the Patriots, in either the regular or postseason, until Week 2 of the 2018 regular season.
-It would also be the Patriots' last playoff loss until 2005.
+It would also be the Patriots' last playoff loss until 2005 and the last Wild Card loss until 2009.